TNTurnerLab/PYRUS/paper/paper.md

 for user-specified regions of the genome.
 It has several options including plotting other individuals in the same region, plotting an annotation track, and writing out specific regions where the individuals have a copy number below or above given copy number thresholds.
-The input to the tool are bgzipped and tabix indexed bed file(s) for the primary individual and a gzipped bed file containing coordinates to be plotted from the genome.
+Inputs to the tool are bgzipped and tabix indexed bed file(s) for the primary individual and a gzipped bed file containing coordinates to be plotted from the genome.
 Utilizing compressed files and tabix both saves space and enables rapid